Quick Answer: What Should A GCP Migration Checklist Include?

 | Spanner or BigQuery | Globally distributed transactional needs or analytical workloads that outgrow traditional database patterns. | Schema redesign, query patterns, cost model, team learning curve. |

 Use rehosting when speed and risk reduction matter.
 Use replatforming when a managed service removes real operational load.
 Use refactoring when the current architecture blocks reliability, cost, scale, or product change.
 The wrong move is pretending every workload deserves the most modern target in the first wave.
+If legacy constraints are driving the decision, review the legacy application modernization roadmap before locking target architecture.

 4. Separate Data Migration From Application Hosting